FRRouting/frr/doc/user/bgp.rst

    This command allows the user to specify that v4 peering is turned on by default or not.
 This command defaults to on and is not displayed.
    The `no bgp default ipv4-unicast` form of the command is displayed.

+.. clicmd:: bgp default ipv6-unicast

+   This command allows the user to specify that v6 peering is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv6-unicast` form of the command is displayed.

 .. clicmd:: bgp default show-hostname